michellesprojects/Automated-Texting/README.md

 # Automated-Texting
-program that sends the entire star wars script automatically
+program that automatically sends the entire star wars script as line by line messages